Columbus Circle, Syracuse: Later history

-President of the United States Lyndon B. Johnson visited Syracuse in August 1966; he was scheduled to travel through the circle at 4:40 pm to a fanfare with Patti Page singing, bands playing, and local leaders introducing him before giving a speech for approximately 20 minutes on water pollution.
+The US President Lyndon B. Johnson visited Syracuse in August 1966; he was scheduled to travel through the circle at 4:40 pm to a fanfare with Patti Page singing, bands playing, and local leaders introducing him before giving a speech for approximately 20 minutes on water pollution.
 In preparation for his visit, the upper floors around the circle were to be cleared and the library closed.
 Johnson was seen by an estimated 100,000 people, including an estimated 20,000 to 25,000 in the circle alone.
 The precautions taken were described as "the tightest security in local history".
 In 1992 the statue was restored with state and private funds; the project cost about $550,000, of which approximately one third was paid for by descendants of Italian American immigrants in the region.
 The restoration included re-addition of four bronze sculptures of Native American heads to the monument that had been stolen in the late 1930s and were found in Orlando, Florida in 1986.

-Annual ceremonies held on Columbus Day in the circle began with the statues dedication.
+Annual ceremonies held on Columbus Day in the circle began with the statue's dedication.
 Protests against the statue, often at the same time as the ceremonies, were held dating back to at least 1991.
 Protesters argued that the statue represented "pain and trauma to" Native Americans and said it should be taken down, while the Columbus Monument Corporation and many Italian Americans argued that the statue was an important part of Syracuse's history and monument to their heritage.
 John Katko, the region's member of the House of Representatives, suggested adding a statue of Hiawatha and retaining the statue of Columbus.